lbl-srg/obc/specification/source/codeGeneration.rst

 The parser generates the following output formats:

 1. A JSON representation of the control sequence,
-2. A simplified version of this JSON representation, and
+2. a simplified version of this JSON representation, and
 3. an html-formated documentation of the control sequence.

 To translate CDL-compliant control sequences to the language that is used by the respective building automation system, the simplified JSON representation is most suited.

-Consider for example the composite control block shown in :numref:`fig_exp_custom_control_block`.
+As an illustrative example, consider the composite control block shown in :numref:`fig_exp_custom_control_block`.

 .. _fig_exp_custom_control_block: